ocaml/ocaml.org/data/tutorials/getting-started/gs_02_how_to_write_an_ocaml_program.md

 ## Defining Module Interfaces

 UTop's `#show` command displays an [API](https://en.wikipedia.org/wiki/API#Libraries_and_frameworks) (in the software library sense): the list of definitions provided by a module.
 In OCaml, this is called a _module interface_.
 An `.ml` file defines a module.
 In a similar way, an `.mli` file defines a module interface.
-The module interface file corresponding to a module file must have the same base name, e.g. `hello.mli` is the module interface for module `hello.ml`.
+The module interface file corresponding to a module file must have the same base name, e.g., `hello.mli` is the module interface for module `hello.ml`.
 Create a `lib/hello.mli` file with this content:
 ```ocaml
 val world : string
 ```